eetuam1/eetuam1/README.md

 ##  💻  Currently working on
 - A React-based website for the Puistolan Urheilijat men's football team
-- A React-based social media platform for the animals called PetPals
 - Improving my programming skills, focusing on Java, JavaScript, Python and Kotlin